normanasas/uzduotis/README.md

-## nginx, php ir mysql server documentation file
+## Nginx, php ir mysql server documentation file

-### before launching the server make sure you have the latest versions of Docker-CE and Docker-composer
+### Before launching the server make sure you have the latest versions of Docker-CE and Docker-composer
 ### You can find the instructions on how to install Docker-CE at https://docs.docker.com/install/

 1. Download all required files from https://github.com/adeoweb/devops-workshop